 Why does everyone want to sell you a variable annuity?

 Sales people make huge commissions when they do.
 I know…I used to sell them.
 When I started my career selling investments in a bank, my manager told me to sell more annuities.
-I had learned how to become a financial planner, but selling annuities wasn’t part of the course study.
+I became a successful financial planner but selling annuities wasn’t part of my strategy.
 When I asked him why, he told me that it would help increase my income.
 It had nothing to do with taking care of the clients.
 Shortly after that conversation, I quit.

 Commissions range from 6% to 10%.
 That means if you invest $100,000, the person who sold you the annuity pocketed at least $6,000.
 Guess who paid that $6,000?
 That’s right…you did.
 And the commission conversation leads us to…